google/WebFundamentals/src/content/en/updates/posts/2016/02/devtools-digest-supercharged-remote-debugging.markdown

   * We’ve added a setting to [auto-open DevTools for popups](https://twitter.com/ChromeDevTools/status/697993811696291842) (newly created windows).
 When enabled, a new instance of DevTools opens automatically with any newly created window.
   * The action bar on top of the Style panel [is now fixed in place](https://twitter.com/ChromeDevTools/status/676839096405221376), so you can always access it even if you scroll down to edit more styles.
-  * We now [auto-zoom the timeline](https://twitter.com/ChromeDevTools/status/678992332922818560) to what we think is actually relevant to your perf debugging session.
+  * We now [auto-zoom the timeline](https://twitter.com/ChromeDevTools/status/678992332922818560) to what we think is actually relevant to your performance debugging session.
   * [Network Throttling now supports upload](https://twitter.com/ChromeDevTools/status/679356228326195201) in addition to download so you can test stuff like file uploads on a 3G connection.
-  * We’ve [revamped the Insect tooltip](https://twitter.com/ChromeDevTools/status/697114761129914370) that overlays the inspected element, it’s now dark and shiny and adds more contrast.
+  * We’ve [revamped the Inspect tooltip](https://twitter.com/ChromeDevTools/status/697114761129914370) that overlays the inspected element.
+It’s now dark and shiny and adds more contrast.

 - - -